The Cape Gallery Logo

 Qualified in carpentry after first doing an apprenticeship.
 Worked as a carpentry instructor.
 Attended part time classes at C.A.P. in Woodstock and participated in group exhibitions there.

 Mandla Vanyaza Studied in Cape Town until Std.
-8 and completed matric in the Transkei.
+8 completing his schooling in the Transkei from 1979 -1980 when he matriculated at Bethel College, Butterworth.

 Metropolitan Life Collection